If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Can You Take Adderall and Percocet Together?

-No, you cannot take Adderall and Percocet together.
+No, you cannot take Adderall and Oxycodone together.
 Although certain medications are prescribed together, these prescriptions are carefully written and determined by the prescribing physician to prevent any negative reactions.
 Do not mix medications on your own without the approval or prescription of your doctor.

 Some people may abuse prescription drugs by combining them with other medications.
 When someone mixes Percocet with Adderall, the side effects can be deadly.